Selected Passages from Hungarian-Ottoman Wars

 King Zsigmond of Hungary (by A. Dürer)

 The disputes were apparently settled, but then the Horváti family from the south of Hungary interfered, inviting Lajos the Great’s relative, Charles Durazzo of Naples, who took the Hungarian throne on the last day of 1385, under the name of Charles II (r.
 1385-1386).
-The new king’s reign lasted only 55 days, for the nobles, led by Forgách Balázs, organized an assassination attempt against him on 7 February 1386 and imprisoned him in Visegrád, where he remained unburied for four years after his death, under a papal curse.
+In 1385 Charles II (Little) (1385 – 1386) finally succeeded to the Hungarian throne.
+Mária was forced to abdicate but remained in Buda despite the coronation of her rival.
+This allowed her mother to organize an assassination attempt on the newly crowned king.
+This way, the new king’s reign lasted only 55 days, for the nobles, led by Forgách Balázs, organized an assassination attempt against him on 7 February 1386 and imprisoned him in Visegrád, where he remained unburied for four years after his death, under a papal curse.

 Charles Durazzo of Naples

 Despite the failure of Charles, the Horváti family did not falter, and soon László of Naples, the son of the deceased monarch, was put forward as another candidate.
-Mária and Erzsébet thought they would be able to personally pacify the disobedience in the south, but the Horvati attacked the queen’s entourage at Diakóvár on 25 July 1386.
+Mária and Erzsébet thought they would be able to personally pacify the disobedience in the south, but the Horváti attacked the queen’s entourage at Diakóvár on 25 July 1386.
 During the brief battle, Palatine Garai and Forgách gave their lives in defense of the queens, who were taken by the rebels to the castle of Novigrád on the Adriatic coast.
-There Erzsébet was strangled in January 1387, but the rebels lost the sympathy of the country for good.
+There Erzsébet was strangled (in front of her daughter) in January 1387, but the rebels lost the sympathy of the country for good.

 Palatine Garai defends the queens (painting of Kovács Mihály)

-In the meantime, Zsigmond returned to Hungary and, in March 1387, he took the crown as Mária’s husband and freed his wife in June, thus ending the civil war.
+In the meantime, Zsigmond returned to Hungary and, in March 1387, he took the crown as Mária’s husband and freed his wife in June with Venetian help, thus ending the civil war.
 With the consolidation of the order, Mária and Zsigmond officially became co-regents, with Kanizsai János, Archbishop of Esztergom, acting as chancellor on his own.
 Although the law was in favor of the queen, the custom was so unfamiliar with the rule of women that Mária only wore the Holy Crown by sonship, i.e. by the title of “rex”.
+They became co-rulers – on paper – but she was only a figurine, a dame on the throne.

 The Sacred Crown of the Hungarians

-Maria of Anjou, the first Hungarian queen who could wear the Holy Crown, was buried in Várad, and her throne was inherited by Zsigmond of Luxembourg, who later married Cillei Borbála.
+The throne of Mária of Anjou, the first Hungarian queen who could wear the Holy Crown, was inherited by Zsigmond of Luxembourg, who later married Cillei Borbála.
 Unlike Hedvig, who was later canonized in Poland, Mária did not become a monarch of great stature, and the chronicles and legends about her life focus on her imprisonment in Novigrád.
 Popular memory also associates her with Diósgyőr, one of Mária’s favorite places of residence during her short reign.

 Cillei Barbara, King Zsigmond’s second Queen